asish918/asish918/README.md

 My favorite part of programming is building.
 I love watching how code translates to beautiful UIs and Interactions with a User.
-My core stack is React, Next.js, Node.js, and MongoDB
-.
-I am also familiar with TypeScript and Prisma.
-I am always looking to learn new technologies.
-I am currently working at Kickdrum as an SDE Intern
+My core stack is React, Next.js, Node.js, SpringBoot, MongoDB and AWS.
+I am always looking forward to learning new technologies.
+I am currently working at Kickdrum as an Software Developer (SDE-1)
 </div>

 </div>